Elementary level courses

 May commencement is scheduled for Saturday, May 11, 2019.

-Start getting excited about the Gender and Women’s Studies and LGBTQ+ Studies Spring Graduation Reception in May 2019 in Sterling Hall.
+Start getting excited about the Gender and Women’s Studies and LGBTQ+ Studies Spring Graduation Reception in 1310 Sterling Hall at 9:30 am on May 11 (just ahead of the Camp Randall ceremonies).

-Join us for breakfast, eat cake, and spend some time with GWS faculty and staff.
+Join us for donuts and coffee and spend some time with GWS faculty and staff.
 We will send you off in style!